 Students begin the Accelerated Reader program, which encourages independent reading and the further development of comprehension skills.

-More advanced work is introduced with decimals, fractions, algebraic reasoning, and basic geometry, while also stressing mastery of skills that will enable students to thrive in later math courses: proficiency with the four operations; quick recall of math facts; and facility with estimating, rounding and judging the reasonableness of an answer.
+In Fourth Grade, the Singapore Math® curriculum introduces more advanced work with decimals, fractions, algebraic reasoning, and basic geometry, while also stressing mastery of skills that will enable students to thrive in later math courses:

-The curriculum includes an in-depth study of the American Revolution, the United States government, westward expansion, and immigration.
+The curriculum includes an in-depth study of the American Revolution and the United States government.

-In Fourth Grade, students will continue to expand their Spanish vocabulary and reading level.
+In Fourth Grade, students continue to expand their Spanish vocabulary and reading level with the book Alba and Gael 2, which reinforces previously taught vocabulary while introducing new words and phrases.

 This class is designed to introduce and expose all students in the grade to the sounds, structure, and basic use of the French language.

-Students attend weekly health and wellness classes throughout the school year.
+Students attend health and wellness classes once per cycle throughout the school year.
+Topics such as self-advocacy, evolving friendships, becoming a healthy community member,

 This class focuses on introducing design thinking and engineering, allowing students to tinker, collaborate, craft, and build.